 If all members of the school community adhere to these very important guidelines, we will remain safe and able to stay open.

 San Mateo County The County of San Mateo now offers no-cost testing for COVID-19 to residents and children age 5 and over.
 The testing offered is a simple-to-use oral mouth swab test that is self-administered for children and families in partnership with Curative Inc., a rapid diagnostics firm based in Southern California.
-Curative as the capacity to test over 500 individuals each day at the San Mateo Event Center with results available typically within 48 hours.
+Curative has the capacity to test over 500 individuals each day at the San Mateo Event Center with results available typically within 48 hours.
 Please refer to the County of San Mateo’s website for more information and to learn how to sign up for a free test online.
 Local testing sites through Curative:

 CVS Pharmacy CVS Pharmacy has free COVID-19 testing available at more than 4,100 locations.
 There is zero out-of-pocket cost with insurance or federal program for the uninsured.
 Please visit the CVS COVID-19 Testing page for more information on how to make an appointment.